 Kybai-khotunread more »

 Kyrgys-khanA Tartar deity bringing happiness.
 Grandson of Kudai.
-At times, referred to as Kyrgys-khan, Sary-khan, Sary-khan or Kyrgis-khan.
+On occassion, identified as Kyrgys-khan, Sary-khan, Sary-khan or Kyrgis-khan.

 Kysan-TengereAn Altaic god living in the ninth.
 Heaven.
-Also commonly identified as Kysan-Tengere, Mongol Kisangan-Tengri or Mongol Kisangan-Tengri.
+On occassion, known as Kysan-Tengere, Mongol Kisangan-Tengri or Mongol Kisangan-Tengri.

 Lo'cin-coro'moA household guardian-god.
-Sometimes referred to as Lo'cin-coro'mo, Lo'cil, Lo'cil, Yegi'le or Yegi'le.
+In some lore, occasionally identified as Lo'cin-coro'mo, Lo'cil, Lo'cil, Yegi'le or Yegi'le.

 Loomread more »

 mammothA huge animal on the back of which the earth rests.
 It is believed that earthquakes occur when the animal moves.
 Sometimes called mammoth.

 Manzan GormoA Buriat mother-goddess.
 It was said that the Milky Way was made from the abundant flow of her breast-milk.
 Sometimes called Manzan Gormo.

 MitiA mother-goddess of the Koryak tribe.
 Daughter of Gi'thililan or Toko'yoto.
 Consort of Quikinna'qu.
 Mother of Cana'ina'ut, Eme'mqut, Na'nqa-Ka'le and Yine'ane'ut.
 At times, known as Miti.